-Wassyl Abdoun-Tamzali is the co-founder and artistic director of Phonetics festival, an itinerant music, art and technological festival.
-Born in Paris in 1987, he first worked as a journalist in several publications such as Le Monde, Trax and Vice!.
+Wassyl Abdoun-Tamzali is the co-founder and artistic director of the Phonetics Festival, an itinerant music, art and technological festival.
+Born in Paris in 1987, he first worked as a journalist in several publications such as Le Monde, Trax and Vice!
 More and more drawn to music, he started several music projects and decided to learn the ins and outs of signal flow behaviour.
-After graduating as a sound engineer in Paris, he shifted his work into the creation of events related to music.
+After graduating as a sound engineer in Paris, he shifted his work to creating music-related events.

-For those that are not familiar with your work, could you tell us a little bit about your background and how Phonetics festival was incepted?
+For those unfamiliar with your work, could you tell us a little bit about your background and how the Phonetics Festival was incepted?

-Phonetics came to life when a wonderful venue project in Paris we had been working for 6 months got cancelled.
-We were frustrated and quite sick actually of failing at creating something sensible in our hometown.
+Phonetics came to life when a wonderful venue project in Paris we had been working on for 6 months got cancelled.
+We were frustrated and quite sick of failing to create something sensible in our hometown.
 So we decided to look elsewhere.
-I’m born in Paris but both my parents are Algerian so we had this idea to create something there.
+I was born in Paris, but my parents are Algerians, so we had this idea to create something there.
 The French Institute of Algiers had an open call for cultural projects.
-We responded to it and I guess they liked what we had to offer.
+We responded to it, and I guess they liked what we had to offer.
 So here we are.

-What are the biggest challenges you faced for the development of the festival?
+What are the biggest challenges you faced in the development of the festival?

 Algeria is a very closed country.
-You need invitations to get there and getting a visa is a herculean task.
-So I guess the biggest challenge is to simply get everyone there.
-Also, since it’s our first edition, there was a sense of defiance from some artists when we asked them to be part of the residency.
-I guess big names or artists on the rise have more to lose than to gain when they are heading into this kind of adventure.
-No one is paid so I also understand that some rather do 3 shows in two weeks than come.
+You need invitations to get there, and getting a visa is a herculean task.
+So I guess the biggest challenge is to get everyone there.
+Also, since it’s our first edition, some artists felt a sense of defiance when we asked them to be part of the residency.
+I guess big names or artists on the rise have more to lose than gain when heading into this kind of adventure.
+No one is paid, so I also understand that some rather do 3 shows in two weeks than come.
 Sad but understandable.
-At least, the artists who do come, you know for sure they are motivated and that’s the only thing that matters.
+At least, the artists who do come, you know for sure they are motivated, and that’s the only thing that matters.

-What does Phonetics want to bring to the audience that interacts with the festival?
+What does Phonetics want to bring to the audience interacting with the festival?

-What makes Phonetics different from other festivals that are bringing as well together sound, technology and digital culture?
+What makes Phonetics different from other festivals that bring sound, technology and digital culture together?

 Can you guide us a bit through the line-up for this year’s edition?
-What was your main idea/concept behind the selection/curation and what are the shows you are most excited about to see or to be able to bring to Phonetics?
+What was your main idea/concept behind the selection/curation, and what are the shows you are most excited about seeing or being able to bring to Phonetics Festival?

 What would be your biggest curating/programming extravaganza?

 It’s a very complicated question.
-I wanted to go with James Stinson’s resurrection and bring Drexciya live on stage.
+I wanted to go with James Stinson’s resurrection and bring Drexciya to live on stage.
 But living in the past is a dangerous concept.
-So I guess I would give Dean Blunt carte blanche, ten million dollars and see what happens.
+So I would give Dean Blunt carte blanche ten million dollars and see what happens.